RegardsOss/regards-frontend/README.md

 ## Frontend-boot

+**Legacy**

-Frontend boot, is a maven project to create an executable WAR with his own jetty application-server.
+Frontend boot, is a maven project to create an executable WAR with its own jetty application-server.

-## Build
+## Java Build

 The [README](https://github.com/RegardsOss/regards-deployment/blob/master/README.md) of the project [rs-deployment](https://github.com/RegardsOss/regards-deployment) describes how to generate all the REGARDS repositories.

 To run the compiled WAR file run command :